 I qualified from Sheffield Hallam University in 2004 after completing a BSc in Human Biology at Leeds Metropolitan University.

-I have specialized I neurological rehabilitation.
+I have specialised I neurological rehabilitation.
 I have experience treating an extensive list of neurological conditions including; cerebral palsy, stroke, brain injury, Parkinson’s disease, multiple sclerosis, muscular dystrophy, Gillian Barre syndrome, transverse myelitis, spinal injury, ataxia, motor neurone disease.
 I help people manage symptoms associated with these conditions such as; spasticity and hypertonia, postural control and alignment, mobility and movement problems, balance problems and sensory and proprioceptive dysfunction.

 I also work for the NHS in the head Injury Team.
 This has given me a great opportunity to develop skills in vestibular and visual rehabilitation.
 These techniques can help people with dizziness, fatigue, headaches and balance disorders.
 I can also perform repositioning manoeuvres for individuals suffering from benign paroxysmal positional vertigo.